felix-d/oktokit_measures_extraction/README.md

 Oktokit measures extraction
 ===========================

-Using oktokit library (git hub api) to extract measures from repositories
+Using oktokit library (that uses git hub api) to extract measures from repositories